giacomodabisias/opendetection/doc/doxygen/tutorials_doxygen/gsoc2016_blog_giacomo.md

 I also built the system on lniux 16.04 with gcc 5.3; I had some initial issues but also those were fixed.
 I will make a blogpost about them next week since some errors where quite interesting.

+##Modular build 2 and new interface for GPU 22/07/15##

+After discussing with my mentor, I did some changes to the code.

+The first new feature is that svmlight is optional, even if it comes as subdependency with the library for free.
+I added an **WITH_SVMLIGHT** option in the CMake to make it optional.
+Automatically all the dependand source files will be excluded (they should be the one using hog, the miscdetector and the depending examples).

+The second change is that I created a separate option Cmake file to set and create all options and I added a new option to show or remove compilation warnings.

+The third change is a major change composed by two parts.
+The first one involves changing the interface of the **ODCascadeDetector** to have a simple interface for the users.
+I changed it by creating an interface called **ODCascadeDetector** which derives from **ODDetector2D** so that we can use it in all the containers.
+This class contains a shared pointer of a common interface, called **ODCascadeDetectorInterface**.
+Both the GPU and the CPU version of the **ODCascadeDetector** are called the same, **ODCascadeDetectorImpl**, but are in different namespaces and modules.
+This way I maintained the code separated and easy to maintain.
+In the **ODCascadeDetector** class, the constructor checks the first parameter and builds accordingly the correct object.
+Also there is a **Pragma** to check that the lirbary was compiled with GPU support.

+@code

+    ODCascadeDetector::ODCascadeDetector(bool gpu, const std::string & trainer, const std::string & trained_data_location, double scale_factor, int min_neighbors, int flags,
+                                         const cv::Size & min_size, const cv::Size & max_size)
+    {
+      if(gpu){
+        std::cout << "creating gpu cascade detector" << std::endl;
+#if WITH_GPU
+  #ifdef WITH_BOOST_SHARED_PTR
+      cascade_detector_ = shared_ptr<od::gpu::g2d::ODCascadeDetectorImpl>(new od::gpu::g2d::ODCascadeDetectorImpl(trainer, trained_data_location, scale_factor, min_neighbors, flags, min_size, max_size));
+  #else
+      cascade_detector_ = make_shared<od::gpu::g2d::ODCascadeDetectorImpl>(trainer, trained_data_location, scale_factor, min_neighbors, flags, min_size, max_size);
+  #endif
+#else
+        std::cout << "Error !!
+GPU CascadeDetector has not been compiled.
+Recompile with WITH_GPU." << std::endl;
+        exit(-1);
+#endif
+      }
+      else {
+        std::cout << "creating cpu cascade detector" << std::endl;
+#ifdef WITH_BOOST_SHARED_PTR
+       cascade_detector_ = shared_ptr<ODCascadeDetectorImpl>(new ODCascadeDetectorImpl(trainer, trained_data_location, scale_factor, min_neighbors, flags, min_size, max_size));
+#else
+       cascade_detector_ = make_shared<ODCascadeDetectorImpl>(trainer, trained_data_location, scale_factor, min_neighbors, flags, min_size, max_size);
+#endif
+      }
+    }

+@endcode

+The second main change was to create the same interface for the **ODFeatureDetector2D** which could create gpu detectors or cpu ones.
+I did the same interface as before creating **ODFeatureDetector**, **ODFeatureDetector2D**, **ODFeatureDetectorInterface**.
+The constructor switches the passed parameter and based on the type allocates the correct feature detector, cpu or gpu.
+Also the gpu part is in the gpu module to maintain the advantages described before.
+The only small drawback of this structure is that the common module and the gpu_common module have a circular dependency on the include files, so we have to set the **include_directories** statment outside of the two modules.
+I do this in the **ODDependency.cmake** file.

+Obviously I had to change all the examples to adapt to this new structure, but that was not so hard, while the new interface was quite tricky to be created in a clean way.